 The example tables are purposefully set up so they require minimal transformations, but it is rarely this simple in the real world.
 In this example, the default data types applied by Excel are OK to use.

 For our example, we do not need to load the data into the worksheet.
 Instead, we load the data as a connection.
 From the Power Query ribbon, click Home > Close & Load To…

 Select Only Create Connection from the Import Data window, then click OK.

 Now we are ready to start using the Merge feature 😀

-Lookup with an exact match
+Lookup value in another table with an exact match

 To illustrate an exact match, we will create a report of total sales by town.

 Let’s get back into the Power Query editor by double-clicking on the Sales query within the Queries and Connections pane.

 In the Power Query editor select Home > Merge Queries (drop-down).

 There are two options here, Merge Queries and Merge Queries as New.
 The difference between them is whether the transformation creates a new query, or adds the merged table as a transformation step within an existing query.